kevinmel2000/babycrawl/README.md

 # babycrawl
 Automated web client interaction

-babycrawl uses selenium web driver to load a url and interact with the elements on the page.
+BabyCrawl uses selenium web driver to load a url and interact with the elements on the page.

 Currently it just clicks everything but later developments should include typing into an element to capture auto complete web service calls.